Teragron/human-voice-identification/README.md

 ![](gits/tune.png)

-5. Finally we plot the confusion Matrix, save the model and save the predictions for the target .wav file
+5. Finally we plot the confusion Matrix, save the model and save the predictions for the target .wav file in a .txt file

 ![](gits/confusion.png)